 8. Paint the last layer of distortions.
 Use colors that are equal in value to the 8-9 values on a nine-value scale to paint the last layer.
 This will visually pop the glass out and indicate the thickness of the glass nicely.

 After it is completely dry, remove the masking fluid.

 9. Apply a light wash over the reflections that are on the shadow side.

 After removing the masking fluid, I felt that the reflections on the right side of the glass were too bright because, technically, these reflections are still inside the form shadow of the glass.
 So, I painted a light bluish-gray wash over the reflections to the right to tone them down just a little.

 The Finished Painting

-In this demo we used masking fluid to create the crisp and clear highlights of the glass and subtle variations of color to suggest transparent form.
+In this demo, we used masking fluid to create the crisp and clear highlights of the glass and subtle variations of color to suggest a transparent form.
 Using the ideas above will allow us to paint transparent form by focusing on placing the highlights and the thickness of the transparent surface in the correct places.